Is Your Business In Danger of Disruption?

 The things you don’t know WILL hurt you!

-Your business could face threats from all these six disruptive forces.
-The best leaders consider all six as possible future scenarios in their strategic planning.
 As a leader – especially if you’re a senior leader – you must still create strategic plans in the face of these six disruptive forces.
 But how clearly do you align your business strategy with future trends?

-Broadly, most leadership teams fall into one of six categories with their strategic planning:
+Most leadership teams fall into one of six categories with their strategic planning:

 - Stale: They do what they have always done, not realising that what used to work doesn’t work anymore.
 Stale plans create a static workplace, where people operate on auto-pilot without any flexibility.